-In fact, differentiating the Windows Server 2019 from the Windows Server 2019 should not an easy task.
-The latest version of the Windows Server is based on the Windows Server 2016, and thus you would find almost all the features virtually on the similar lines except for the new improvements.
+Differentiating the Windows Server 2019 from its predecessor, the Windows Server 2016 should not be an easy task.
+The latest version of the Windows Server is based on the Windows Server 2016, and thus you would find almost all the features virtually on the similar lines except for the new improvements and optimizations.
 We will attempt differentiating between the two based on the new features.

-Windows Server 2016 has been one of the fastest ever server version you have ever found.
+Windows Server 2016 has been one of the fastest ever server version from the Redmond giant.
 The Windows Server 2019 continues from where the 2016 version has left.
 The primary areas that were selected for the changes and improvements were – Hybrid, Security, Application Platform, and Hyper-converged infrastructure.

 Hybrid Cloud Scenario

 The Windows Server 2019 uses a hybrid approach for the movement to the Cloud.
-Just unlike the option available on Windows Server 2016, both on-premise and cloud solutions would work together, thus offering an enhanced environment for the users.
+Unlike the option available on Windows Server 2016, both on-premise and cloud solutions would work together, thus offering an enhanced environment for the users.